SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 When the Company obtains an economic interest in an entity, the Company evaluates the entity to determine if the entity is deemed a variable interest entity ("VIE"), and if the Company is deemed to be the primary beneficiary, in accordance with authoritative guidance issued on the consolidation of VIEs.
 When an entity is not deemed to be a VIE, the Company considers the provisions of additional guidance to determine whether the general partner controls a limited partnership or similar entity when the limited partners have certain rights.
 The Company consolidates all entities that are VIEs and of which the Company is deemed to be the primary beneficiary.
 The Company has determined that its operating partnership is a VIE.
 The sole significant asset of National Storage Affiliates Trust is its investment in its operating partnership, and consequently, substantially all of the Company’s assets and liabilities represent those assets and liabilities of its operating partnership.

-As of September 30, 2018 and December 31, 2017, the Company's operating partnership was the primary beneficiary of, and therefore consolidated, 21 DownREIT partnerships that are considered VIEs, which owned 34 self storage properties.
-The net book value of the real estate owned by these VIEs was $242.2 million and $248.0 million as of September 30, 2018 and December 31, 2017, respectively.
-For the DownREIT partnerships which are subject to fixed rate mortgages payable, the carrying value of such fixed rate mortgages payable held by these VIEs was $138.9 million and $140.3 million as of September 30, 2018 and December 31, 2017, respectively.
+As of June 30, 2019 and December 31, 2018, the Company's operating partnership was the primary beneficiary of, and therefore consolidated, 21 DownREIT partnerships that are considered VIEs, which owned 34 self storage properties.
+The net book value of the real estate owned by these VIEs was $236.8 million and $240.4 million as of June 30, 2019 and December 31, 2018, respectively.
+For certain DownREIT partnerships which are subject to fixed rate mortgages payable, the carrying value of such fixed rate mortgages payable held by these VIEs was $137.4 million and $138.4 million as of June 30, 2019 and December 31, 2018, respectively.
 The creditors of the consolidated VIEs do not have recourse to the Company's general credit.

 Rental revenue consists of space rentals and related fees.
 Management has determined that all of the Company's leases are operating leases.
 Substantially all leases may be terminated on a month-to-month basis and rental income is recognized ratably over the lease term using the straight-line method.
 Rents received in advance are deferred and recognized on a straight-line basis over the related lease term associated with the prepayment.
 Promotional discounts and other incentives are recognized as a reduction to rental income over the applicable lease term.